MichaelHussey/SolaceKafkaSourceConnector/docs/source_config_options.rst

   * Default: solace_topic
   * Importance: high

+``connector.instance``
+  Unique identifier for the particular instance of the Connector Task.
+Should not be set in config file.

+  * Type: string
+  * Default: solace_kafka_source_0.1_0
+  * Importance: low

 ``polling.long_interval``
   How much time in milliseconds to wait when entering task.poll() method if there are no messages being received from Solace.